-Two pints of strong ale or stout puts a man over The UK Chief Medical Officers' advice of not regularly drinking more than 14 units a week.
+Drinking seven pints of strong ale or stout, over a week, would put you over The UK Chief Medical Officers' advice of not regularly drinking more than 14 units a week.

 If you regularly drink over these unit guidelines you could be increasing your chances of developing long-term health conditions.
 Find out more about the effects of alcohol.

 Checking an ale's ABV (alcohol by volume) will give you a guide to how strong it us.
 The ABV tells you what percentage of the drink is made up of alcohol.
 For example, an ale with 5% ABV is 5% pure alcohol.
 The higher the percentage, the more alcohol there is.

 Alcohol is made by fermenting and distilling natural starch and sugar.
 This means that ale and stout can contain a lot of calories.
 For example, a pint of ale or stout with 5% ABV can contain over 250 calories, the same amount in a whole bagel.
 Ales and stout, like any type of alcohol, can stimulate the appetite and make calorific post-pub fare like kebabs and chips look really appealing.

 To stay on track, try these top tips: